JoelNiklaus/LegalDatasets/finetune/covid19_emergency_event/README.md

 ### Data Instances

-The folder `/annotations/` contains the manually annotated data per country.
-The folder contains a subfolder for each country, i.e. Beglium, France, Hunary, Italy, Netherlands, Norway, Poland, UK.
-Each country subfolder contains .tsv files with annotated sentences that are already split in train, dev, test.
-Besides that, the folder `/annotations/` contains the files *all_train_or.tsv*, *all_dev_or.tsv*, *all_test_or.tsv* that combine the train, dev and test data for all countries.
+The file format is jsonl and three data splits are present (train, validation and test).

 ### Data Fields

-The tsv files have the following basic columns:
+The jsonl files have the following basic columns:
 - `id`: Sentence id
 - `text`: Sentence that has been annotated

-The documents have been annotated with 8 labels, each label representing a specific measurement agains COVID-19.
-Each label is represented by one column in the tsv file.
+The documents have been annotated with 8 labels, each label representing a specific measurement against COVID-19.
+Each label is represented by one field in the jsonl file.
 The labels, i.e. the specific measure classes, are:
 - `event1`: State of Emergency
 - `event2`: Restrictions of fundamental rights and civil liberties
 - `event3`: Restrictions of daily liberties